Historical Fiction for Middle Schoolers

 An actual incident in which Norwegian children smuggled gold past the Nazis is the basis for this story of courage and patriotism.

-In time for the twentieth anniversary of 9/11, master storyteller Alan Gratz (Refugee) delivers a pulse-pounding and unforgettable take on history and hope, revenge and fear -- and the stunning links between the past and present.
-September 11, 2001, New York City: Brandon is...
+The instant #1 New York Times bestseller.
+Acclaimed storyteller Alan Gratz (Refugee) delivers a pulse-pounding and unforgettable take on history and hope, revenge and fear -- and the stunning links between the past and present.
+September 11, 2001, New...

 Light and air /